 Shot in a mix of standard narrative style and footage from police body cameras, assorted security cameras, podcast and news footage GAGS is as much a satire of the media as it is a horror film.
 From the ratings-driven mainstream to the publicity hounds of the “new media” be it political podcasters or YouTube pranksters, no one is spared.
-The main focus is on TV reporter Heather Duprey (Lauren Ashley Carter THE MIND’S EYE, BLACK SITE) and far right podcaster Charles Wright (Aaron Christensen DEAD WEIGHT).
-Duprey is vain and obsessed with getting big rating even if the story itself is trivial.
+The main focus is on TV reporter Heather Duprey (Lauren Ashley Carter, THE MIND’S EYE, BLACK SITE) and far-right podcaster Charles Wright (Aaron Christensen, DEAD WEIGHT).
+Duprey is vain and obsessed with getting big ratings, even if the story itself is trivial.
 She just wants to make a name for herself and move up to a bigger, better market.

 Wright, on the other hand, is the kind of right-wing guns and authority type blowhard you see in political threads on Facebook.
 He doesn’t believe somebody should be allowed to walk around “his” city dressed like a clown, scaring people.
 So he’s going to do something about it, at gunpoint if need be.
 Assuming, of course, enough people like and share his live cast.
 You can guess this doesn’t end at all well, and his meltdown is enjoyably epic.